sheltermanager/asm3/doc/manual/csvimportfields.rst

     The payment method to use (should correspond to a payment method in your database, eg: Cash) DONATIONTYPE
     The payment type to use (should correspond to a payment type in your database).
+LICENSETYPE
+    The license type to use (licenses need at least person info) LICENSENUMBER
+    The license number (mandatory)
+LICENSEFEE
+    The fee paid for the license
+LICENSEISSUEDATE
+    The date the license was issued
+LICENSEEXPIRESDATE
+    The date the license expires
+LICENSECOMMENTS
+    Any comments on the license
 MEDICALNAME
     The name of the medical regimen for this line MEDICALDOSAGE